When Is PEP Recommended for HIV? A 72-Hour Exposure Guide

 Check the clock first

 If it has been under 72 hours since a potentially substantial-risk exposure, do not sit on it.
 Seek urgent assessment right away.
-If it has been more than 72 hours, PEP is usually off the table and the next move is testing and follow-up, not chasing a medication window that has closed.
+If it has been more than 72 hours, PEP is usually off the table and the next move is testing and follow-up.

 Audit the actual exposure

 Ask what body fluid was involved, what tissue it contacted, whether there was penetration, whether a condom failed, and whether the source is known to have HIV or be undetectable.
-This matters far more than how alarming the event felt in the moment.
+This matters far more than how alarming the event felt.

 Do not overread low-risk scenarios